jorgecalo/gcp-secops-data-logging-ingest/README.md

 The Python script scans every active project in your Google Cloud organization, including projects nested in folders.
 For each project it reports the Cloud Logging volume of the **last 30 days** and the Log Router sink configuration.

 > [!NOTE]
 > This is not an official Google tool.
-The numbers are an estimate based on Cloud Monitoring metrics and do not replace your Google Cloud invoice.
+The numbers are an estimate based on Cloud Monitoring metrics and do not replace your Google Cloud invoice or quotes.

 ---